 Islands of Fire

 The following is a sneak peek at a setting in progress for Savage Worlds.
-It is based on a three-part novel of the same name, originally published by the now-defunct jukepopserials.com in 2013.
+It is based on a three-part novel of the same name, originally published by the now-defunct jukepopserials.com in 2013, and now available as a series.

 WELCOME TO MOKUKAI